syncfusion-content/javascript-docs/js/Ribbon/Localization.md

 ## Localization

-Set [`locale`](http://help.syncfusion.com/js/api/ejribbon#members:locale) in string and all text in Ribbon can be localized using ej.Ribbon.Locale object.
-Please find the table with list of properties and its value in locale object.
+The localization support allows to customize the display of text within the Ribbon in a user-specific culture and locale.
+The Ribbon control can be localized in specific culture using the common API [`locale`](http://help.syncfusion.com/js/api/ejribbon#members:locale) along with the collection of localized words defined for that culture using the ej.Ribbon.Locale [culture-code].Please find the table with list of properties and its value in locale object.

 <table>
 <tr>